deepfence/YaraHunter/README.md

  * At build time: scan images during the CI/CD pipeline, to determine if they are subject to a supply-chain compromise
  * At rest: scan local container images, for example, before they are deployed, to verify they do not contain malware
  * At runtime: scan running docker containers, for example, if you observe unusual network traffic or CPU activity
- * Against filesystems: at any time, IOCScanner can scan a local filesystems for indicators of compromise
+ * Against filesystems: at any time, YaRadare can scan a local filesystems for indicators of compromise

 Key capabilities: